alessandrasomma28/madsf/README.md

 ## Description

-This repo is composed of 7 folders, a *main.py*, and a *requirements.txt* file.
+This repo is composed of 7 folders, a *main.py*, a *clean.sh* script to clean `.env` file and output directories, and a *requirements.txt* file.

 - `classes/`: contains simulation and multi-agent logic.
 - `constants/`: contains paths for better readability.